• December 18, 2019

 All footage should be secured by a nominated data controller.
 They need to ensure that nobody else views the video data, without good reason to do so.
 Anybody who has been caught on camera has the right to see the footage, in which they are identifiable.

 Under the 2018 Data Protection Act (GDPR), they are permitted to do this by submitting a subject access request for the relevant personal data.
 The data controller must respond within one calendar month and provide access to the footage.
+This includes staff and, in some cases, neighbours, which is why defining camera placement is crucial, especially concerning neighbouring properties in the UK.

 What are the CCTV audio recording laws?